OWASP/www-project-developer-guide/release-pt-br/04-foundations/01-security-fundamentals.md

 * [Unvalidated redirects and forwards][csredirect]
 * [XSS attacks][csxss] and [XSS Filter Evasion][csxssevade]

+#### HTTP and HTML

+Although not a security fundamental as such, web applications rely on HTTP communications and HTML.
+Both application developers and security engineers should have a good understanding of HTTP and the HTML language along with their various security controls.

+Most application development teams will be familiar with HTTP communications and the HTML standard, but if necessary refer to the training from the [W3 Consortium][w3consortium] or the [W3 Schools][w3schools].
+The OWASP [Cheat Sheet Series][cheatsheets] provide web application developers with the information needed to produce secure software :

+* The [HTML5 Security][cshtml5] cheat sheet describes a wide range of controls, aligned with the current [HTML Living Standard][htmlliving]
+* Refer to the [Securing Cascading Style Sheets][cscss] cheat sheet for CSS
+* The HTTP headers need to be secure, see the [HTTP Security Response Headers][csheaders] cheat sheet
+* Strongly consider [HTTP Strict Transport Security][csstrict]
+* If the application has a file upload feature, follow the [File Upload][csfile] cheat sheet
+* Ensure content security policy is in place with the [Content Security Policy][cscsp] cheat sheet
+* Using JWTs for a Java application?
+Refer to the [JSON Web Token][csjwt] cheat sheet
+* Storing or sending objects?
+Check out the [Deserialization][csserial] cheat sheet

 #### References

+* [WHATWG][whatwg] [HTML Living Standard][htmlliving]
 * OWASP [Cheat Sheet Series][cheatsheets]
 * OWASP [Software Assurance Maturity Model][samm] (SAMM)